Doune: History

 The town is dominated by Doune Castle, built in the late 14th century.
 Architecturally it is a mixture of fortress and manor house.

 Bonnie Prince Charlie passed through Doune in 1745.

 Doune was also famous for its manufacture of pistols, but this eventually ceased due to the competition of manufacturers in, for example, Birmingham where production was cheaper.
 Today, these pistols are collected and can be found in major museums, including the Museum of Scotland in Edinburgh.
 Allegedly a Doune pistol fired the first shot of the American War of Independence.

 Throughout the parish the names most often met with are Campbell, Stewart, Ferguson, Morrison, McAlpine, McLaren, MacDonald, Mathieson and Cameron.

 Land east of Doune was owned by the Stirling of Keir family (who still own a lot of the land around Keir House, but sold the house itself), and the current owner of the Keir Estates is the politician Archie Stirling.
-One member of the family, SAS founder David Stirling, is memorialised at a monument on the Keir land near Doune known as the 'Hill o' Rou'.
+One member of the family, SAS founder David Stirling, is memorialised at a monument on the Keir land near Doune known as the Hill o' Rou.

 Sports

-The local amateur football team Doune Castle A.F.C. play in the Caledonian Amateur Football League.
+The local amateur football team Doune Castle AFC play in the Caledonian Amateur Football League.

 The local cricket team play in the Strathmore & Perthshire Cricket Union.